Carol21d/Carol21d/README.md

 <h3 align="center">Welcome to My Github!</h3>

 # 💫 About Me:
-I am a student 🎓in Factoria F5 where I study to become a junior full stack developer.
+I am  a junior full stack developer.
 My hobbies include astronomy 🔭 and getting lost on a weekend in nature 🌳⛺ where I go hiking.

 # 💻 Tech Stack: